darasus/ai-blog/content/the-health-benefits-of-walking-and-how-to-get-started.md

   to walk with someone who can keep you company and help you stay focused on the walk, rather than what you’re eating.
 Keep a supply of healthy snacks on hand to keep you energized.
+intro: It’s the perfect way to be active without having to think too much about it.
+Just lace up and go, right?
+In theory, yes.
+But in practice, getting yourself out the front door and walking for a length of time may seem like quite the challenge, especially if you don’t have a gym membership or access to any other kind of workout facilities.However, as with anything else in life that may seem difficult at first but is actually beneficial for your well-being in the long run, there are plenty of ways to make walking more accessible and enjoyable for you.
+Here are some tips on how you can get started on that walking routine and keep it going...
 ---

 ## Make the most of your commute.